kia8804/Flashcard-Generator/README.md

 ```

 ## In Progress
 I am actively working on implementing parallel computing techniques to enhance the performance of the flashcard generation process.
 By leveraging parallelization, my aim is to improve the efficiency and reduce the processing time, allowing for faster generation of flashcards from larger texts.

+In addition to implementing parallel computing, I am planning to incorporate user feedback functionality into the project.
+This feature will allow users to receive real-time feedback on their performance and progress, enabling them to assess their learning and track their improvement over time.

 ## License